 Now, right at the start, we’ve added an input to get a response into the variable ‘ans’ (it wants you to just input a ‘y’ or a ‘n’).
 The important part is the ‘while ….. :’ line This checks to see if ans is equal to ‘y’ (notice the ‘==’) and only if it actually is doe it execute all the following lines in the block – which is indented by 4 spaces.
 NOTE the if-else blocks are then indented from there – you can have indents within indents!), So if you entered ‘n’, Python would jump straight to the closing print() line, which is outside the indent.

 However, as we’ve answered ‘y’, Python does exactly as it did before, prompts for input, does the calculations and prints the roots OR prints a warning.
-HOWEVER, now is restarts the ‘while’ block, re-checks that ans is ‘y’ (which it still is as we haven’t done anything to change it) and repeats.
+HOWEVER, now is restarts the ‘while’ block, re-checks that ‘ans’ is ‘y’ (which it still is as we haven’t done anything to change it) and repeats.

 Great!
 Except it will keep doing this for ever!
 Not good. (actually, you can crash the thing by typing gobbledygook into one of the inputs, pressing Ctrl-c – but all that is cheating).
 What we need is another chance to input ‘ans’.
 And so we get to Figure 12.